 * European stocks at two-year high

-* Oil prices hit highest level since mid-2015 (Updates with European market close)
+* Oil prices hit highest level since mid-2015 (Updates with Fed statement)

-NEW YORK, Nov 1 (Reuters) - World stock markets climbed to a fresh high on Wednesday, boosted by solid corporate earnings and a climb in energy-related stocks as oil prices hit their highest in more than two years.
+NEW YORK, Nov 1 (Reuters) - World stock markets climbed to a fresh high on Wednesday, boosted by solid corporate earnings, while yields on U.S. Treasuries were little changed after the Federal Reserve held interest rates steady.

 Data on Wednesday showed the U.S. economy remained on solid footing ahead of Friday's payrolls report.
 Although a measure of factory activity lost ground as hurricane-related supply disruptions faded, another report showed private sector hiring surged.

-Shares of Japanese multinational Sony soared as much as 12.3 percent to a nine-year high after the electronics and entertainment firm forecast its best ever annual profit.
-U.S. listed shares of the stock were up 0.6 percent at $43.67.
+Shares of Japanese multinational Sony soared as much as 12.3 percent to a nine-year high after the electronics and entertainment firm forecast its best-ever annual profit.
+U.S. listed shares of the stock were up 0.7 percent at $43.70.

-After the closing bell in the U.S., earnings are expected from Facebook, which was up 0.41 percent as the biggest boost to the S&P 500.
+After the closing bell in the United States, earnings are expected from Facebook, which was up 0.87 percent as the biggest boost to the S&P 500.
 On Thursday, earnings are expected from iPhone maker Apple Inc.

 Of 326 companies in the S&P 500 that have reported results, 73 percent topped analyst expectations, compared with 72 percent over the past four quarters, according to Thomson Reuters data.
 The earnings growth estimate for the quarter is currently at 7 percent.

 A rise in oil prices to their highest level since mid-2015 also served to boost energy names.
-Oil prices turned flat, however, after U.S. government data showed that the latest weekly draw in domestic crude stocks was not as big as an industry trade group had reported.
+Oil prices retreated, however, after U.S. government data showed that the latest weekly draw in domestic crude stocks was not as big as an industry trade group had reported.

-The S&P energy index gained 0.8 percent, on track for their best day since late September, while in Europe basic resources stocks jumped 2.7 percent.
+The S&P energy index gained 0.9 percent, on track for the best day since late September, while in Europe basic resources stocks jumped 2.7 percent.

-(Reporting by Chuck Mikolajczak; Editing by Bernadette Baum and Chizu Nomiyama)
+(Reporting by Chuck Mikolajczak; Editing by Chizu Nomiyama and Nick Zieminski)